-While we love John Legend’s voice, the instrumental piano version of “All Of Me” makes a great processional song for the bride who wants to have a traditional wedding ceremony with a modern twist.
+While we love John Legend’s voice, the instrumental version of “All Of Me” makes a great wedding entrance song for the bride who wants a traditional wedding ceremony with a modern twist.

 The title is “Marry Me” … need we say more?